qxxxb/ctf/2020/pbctf/queensarah2/README.md

 Since sending a single bigram to the server will make it go through `S_box` twice, we have to jump over 1 element in the cycle each time.
 - If the cycle has odd length, we can still get to every element in the cycle
-- If the cycle has even length, we can only two halves of the cycle.
+- If the cycle has even length, we can only get two halves of the cycle.
 What can we do?

 ![even](imgs/even.png)